-Children's Wisconsin offers one of the largest pediatric dermatology practices in the country.
-We have four full-time, board-certified dermatologists and two specialty-trained physician assistants who have nearly 15,000 patient visits each year.
+Children’s Wisconsin offers one of the largest pediatric dermatology practices in the country.
+We have six full time, board-certified dermatologists and three specially-trained physician assistants who have nearly 15,000 patient visits each year.

 At Children's, we know you want the best for your child, so we are dedicated to serving children and offering the best, most compassionate care available when it comes to children’s dermatology.

 When you come to Children's, you can expect:

 In most cases, we see our patients within days of their appointment request.

 Five convenient locations

 We have offices in five cities to make getting to appointments easier for you.

 The latest treatments

 Our staff includes dermatologists who are internationally known for their work in skin diseases.
 In conjunction with the Medical College of Wisconsin, the dermatologists at Children's continually conduct research to develop better treatments.

 Complete, one-stop care in pediatric dermatology

 Some skin conditions require the expertise of multiple specialists for the best outcome.
 Children's offers eight programs to ensure your child will be seen as quickly as possible, by the most appropriate specialists, in one visit.